DPnimo11/CMU-PGSS-2023-Lab/Week1/w1_README.md

 It then visualizes the distribution of Species in a frequency table using print(table(iris$Species)).

 Finally, it generates a ggplot diagram to visualize a boxplot of Sepal.Width by Species and writes this plot out to an image file located at "/Users/pgmenon/Documents/CMU/PGSS2023/CMU_PGSS2023_CSLab/Week01/iris.png" using ggplot2 and cowplot packages.
 The plot is saved using save_plot function with base height and width set to 4 and limitsize set to FALSE.

+# Week01 Notes (7/11/2023)

+Re-run of Week01, 7/7/2023 content + New Content identified below.

+Today we explored the use of OpenAI's CodeInterpreter and Monica (leveraging GPT3.5 via OpenAI API endpoints) to analyse the Iris dataset.
+The code for the same was transcribed into CMU_PGSS2023_CSLab/Week01/CodeInterpreter_ChatGPT_IRIS_Explore.ipynb.